Why do we put ourselves through it …. this therapy business?

 In the real world, I might be increasingly inclined to diminish that dissonance by blaming my nearest and dearest for its existence, rather than consider whether there is something I can do about my dissonant experiences.

-Now, if after all that, I can start to unravel the crossed wires that exist within me relating to these eight levels – and you can do the same thing – we would then need to unravel the connecting lines between the two of us.
-Also, what about others who surround us.
-Romeo and Juliet had lots of problems in that area as both wre from the ‘other side of the sides’, as they say.
+Now, if after all that, I can start to unravel the crossed wires that exist within me relating to these eight levels – as described above – and you can do the same thing – we would then need to unravel the connecting lines between the two of us.
+Also, what about others who surround us?
+Romeo and Juliet had lots of problems in that area as both were from the ‘other side of the sides’.
 It was not just about other people, but also about Verona, the place in which they lived.

 If all these complexities can be acheived and resolved, then it is just possible that I will have a rare glimpse into myself or even myself-with-you.
 This glimpse is so rare that many people have tried to explain what the self is and, for the most part, we have not come up with a consensus definition of this shadowy entity.

 Therefore, in short, there are many levels on which I can become stuck.
 There are many more levels on which we can get stuck together with no sign of a door marked exit.
 The prospect of seeing a light ahead is very small.
 The level of discounting becomes a problem.

 And, even then, I am not too sure if it is the light at the end of a tunnel or simply a train coming towards us!!